EvanHofmeister/mlops-zoomcamp-project/readme.md

 ### Result

 After setting up the infrastructure and running prefect, you should see the final optimized CatBoost model in MLFlow:
+Below we can see:
+* All the Catboost models optimized with Optuna
+* The final model, with hyperperameters that yield the highest accuracy score of .989

+Below we can see an accuracy score of .989
 ![MLFlow](images/MLFlow1.png)

 ![MLFlow](images/MLFlow_Final_Model.png)